harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

    * `node -v` should output `v12.16.2`
    * `npm -v` should output `6.14.4`

-You are ready to write code with NodeJS!
+You are ready to write code to test NodeJS!

 ## Hello World!